vishnuvardhanburri/engineering-decisions/DECISIONS.md

-# Engineering Decisions I Default To
+# Engineering Decisions

-These are not theoretical preferences.
+These are defaults I take into systems when there is uncertainty.
-They are defaults shaped by production failures, operational pain, and long-term ownership.
+They are shaped by production failures, operational pressure, and long-term ownership — not theory.

 ---

-## 1. Explicit Over Clever
+## Explicit > Clever

-If behavior is not obvious from reading the code, it will fail in production.
+If behavior isn’t obvious by reading the code, it will fail in production.

-- Prefer explicit flows over abstractions
+- Favor explicit over implicit
-- Prefer readable logic over reusable magic
+- Favor clear logic over reusable magic
-- Prefer boring code that survives context loss
+- Favor readability over abstraction

 ---

-## 2. Fewer Services Beat Premature Microservices
+## Fewer Services, Happier Teams

-Most systems fail because of **coordination**, not scale.
+Complex topology increases failure modes.

 - Start with fewer, well-defined services
-- Split only when boundaries are painfully clear
+- Split only when boundaries are unavoidable
-- Optimize for operability before topology
+- Optimize for operations before topology

-Distributed systems multiply failure modes.

 ---

-## 3. Data Is the System
+## Data Is the System

-Most outages are data problems pretending to be code problems.
+Most outages are not bugs in logic — they are data problems.

-- Schemas are first-class design artifacts
+- Schemas are first-class
-- Migrations are treated as production events
+- Migrations are treated as events
-- Data loss is worse than downtime
-- Backfills and rollbacks are planned early
+- Backfills and rollbacks are planned, not afterthoughts

 ---

-## 4. Ownership Must Be Obvious
+## Ownership Must Be Obvious

-Shared responsibility is often disguised ambiguity.
+Shared responsibility creates ambiguity.

-- Every system has a clear owner
+- Every service has a clear owner
 - Every decision has a reason
-- Every service has an escalation path
+- Every critical path has an escalation path

-If no one owns it, it will rot.

 ---

-## 5. Observability Is a Requirement, Not a Feature
+## Observability Is Required

-If you can’t explain why something happened, you don’t control the system.
+If you can’t explain what happened, you don’t control the system.

-- Logs, metrics, and traces are designed early
+- Logs, metrics, traces designed early
-- Silent failures are unacceptable
+- Silent failures unacceptable
-- Alerting favors signal over noise
+- Alerts designed to emphasize signal over noise

-Debuggability is part of correctness.

 ---

-## 6. AI Is Probabilistic, Not Authoritative
+## AI Is Probabilistic

-AI systems fail *politely* and *confidently*.
+AI systems produce plausible yet incorrect outputs.

+- Validate all outputs
-- AI outputs are always validated
+- Constrain AI with deterministic logic
-- Deterministic systems guard probabilistic ones
-- Fallbacks are mandatory
-- No silent automation

-AI assists decisions — it does not make them.
+- Provide fallback paths
+- Make uncertainty visible

 ---

-## 7. Incremental Correction Beats Rewrites

-Rewrites feel clean.
-They usually fail.
+## Rewrite Is Usually the Wrong First Move

+Rewrites wipe institutional knowledge.

-- Fix boundaries before rebuilding cores
+- Fix boundaries first
-- Replace parts, not entire systems
+- Replace parts, not systems
-- Earn simplicity gradually
+- Earn simplicity through hard constraint

-Systems improve through pressure, not resets.

 ---

 ## Final Note

-These decisions trade speed for **control**.
+These decisions trade speed for **control** — and control delivers long-term velocity.

-In the long run, control is what creates speed.